benedikt-weyer/streamline-scheduler/WORKFLOWS_ARCHITECTURE.md

 # Streamline Scheduler Workflows - Architecture

-The Planera app repository uses an **orchestrated workflow architecture** where building and deploying are separated into modular, reusable workflows.
+The Plandera app repository uses an **orchestrated workflow architecture** where building and deploying are separated into modular, reusable workflows.

 ## Workflow Structure